paul121/farm-tugboat-demo/README.md

 A simple vue app that builds ephemeral demos of [farmOS](https://farmos.org) hosted on [Tugboat](https://www.tugboat.qa/) using [Netlify Functions](https://www.netlify.com/products/functions/).

+Right now demos will expire after *12 hours*.
+This is due to limitations of the free Tugboat plan; sponsorship of this project would increase the storage capacity and allow for longer demo times.

 ## Development

 This project has 3 main components: